Maeteam/web-dev-tutorial/README.md

 ### Adding Files to your shop
 quick tutorial time!
-1. Find the `/server/httpd.conf` file, now a sample description is there, with the classic JSON format, pretty intuitive.
+1. now find the `/Public/htdocs/downloads/` folder, there you  put the files, a txt a binary, anything you want.
-2. now find the `/Public/htdocs/downloads/` folder, there you  put the files, a txt a binary, anything you want.
+3. Find the `/server/httpd.conf` file, now a sample description is there, with the classic JSON format, pretty intuitive.
-3. set the name, price and description to your likings.
+3. set the name, price and description to your likings accordingly to the httpd.conf.
 4. BOOM you have a full shop with an HTML page.

 easy peasy<br>